cunogwaweb/alx-system_engineering-devops/0x00-shell_basics/README.md

 with user and group IDs displayed numerically
 And hidden files (starting with .)

 Create a script that creates a directory

+Move the file betty from /tmp/ to /tmp/my_first_directory.